Have you ever seen powdery mildew on a fiddle leaf fig? This can look like white, powdery, fluffy stuff growing on your fig leaves.

 What NOT to do when your fiddle leaf fig is infected:

 This is a time when you don’t want new growth for the fungus to attack.

 Don’t mist the leaves or let the leaves get wet when you water.

-Spores can spread to other leaves as the water drips, so stop misting the moment you notice powdery mildew on your plants.
+Spores can spread to other leaves as the water drips, so stop misting the moment you notice powdery mildew on a fiddle leaf fig.

 Don’t simply wipe the fungus off.

 While powdery mildew does rub off easily, this only spreads the spores and causes more problems!

 In this case, prevention is the key to a healthy plant, but you can still rescue your fiddle leaf fig from the clutches of powdery mildew on a fiddle leaf fig if your prevention efforts fail.
 Good luck!